imagingbook/gopro-file-renamer/README.md

 # GoPro File Renamer

-This is a simple Java tool for renaming GoPro files.
+This is a simple Java tool for renaming GoPro files (Hero6 to Hero12).

 ## Why rename GoPro files?
 When recording longer **takes**, GoPro cameras split the videos into shorter **clips** ("chapters", typically of size 2-12 GB)